OpenStackSanDiego/ServiceChains/Exercise #2.md

 * Enable Packet Bridging

 One simple way to enable packet forwarding is to use the bridge-utils and create a hairpin.
-Install bridge-utils on Snort instance:
+Install bridge-utils on the Snort instance:

 ```bash
 % sudo su -